This page contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - A Torx T5 screwdriver, to remove the screw securing the SSD and slide it out of the slot.

-- A MacBook Pro or MacBook Air from late 2013 onwards (not USB-C models) that has been updated to macOS High Sierra or Mojave.
+- A MacBook Pro or MacBook Air from late 2013 onwards (not USB-C models) that has been updated to macOS Mojave or later.

-Make sure that you have upgraded your Mac to High Sierra or Mojave with the original drive installed before beginning.
+Make sure that you have upgraded your Mac to Mojave or later with the original drive installed before beginning.
 This ensures that the EFI firmware in your Mac is updated to the latest version with NVMe support.

 Also, to be safe, make a backup of your data and important files to an external drive.
 You can copy this back to the new drive after installing macOS.

-- Create a bootable USB installer of macOS Mojave following these instructions from Apple.
+- Create a bootable USB installer of macOS following these instructions from Apple.

 - Turn the MacBook Pro face down on the desk and, using your Pentalobe screwdriver, carefully remove the screws on the bottom.
 Once all screws are removed, lift off the bottom plate.